sthfornth/Lipreading_using_Temporal_Convolutional_Networks/README.md

 Extended from the respository of [Towards practical lipreading with distilled and efficient models](https://sites.google.com/view/audiovisual-speech-recognition#h.p_f7ihgs_dULaj) and [Lipreading using Temporal Convolutional Networks](https://sites.google.com/view/audiovisual-speech-recognition#h.p_jP6ptilqb75s).

-We provide pre-trained models, network settings for end-to-end visual speech recognition (lipreading).
-We trained our model on [LRW dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html).
-The network architecture is based on 3D convolution, ResNet-18 plus MS-TCN.
+We repeat the previous models and test on new datasets.
+We train the models on reduced [LRW dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html).
+The network architecture is based on 3D convolution, ShuffleNet and Temporal Convolutional Network (TCN).

-### Preprocessing

-As described in [our paper](https://arxiv.org/abs/2001.08702), each video sequence from the LRW dataset is processed by 1) doing face detection and face alignment, 2) aligning each frame to a reference mean face shape 3) cropping a fixed 96 × 96 pixels wide ROI from the aligned face image so that the mouth region is always roughly centered on the image crop 4) transform the cropped image to gray level.
+Also we visualize the truth tables in previous models and analyse the drawbacks.

 ### How to preprocess raw data

 * To extract mouth ROIs using the script in the [preprocessing](./preprocessing) folder and save them to *`$datasets/`*.
+To produce damaged dataset, add "remove_frame" or "remove_pixel" argument (usually 10, 20, 30, 50).

 ```Shell
 python crop_mouth_from_video.py --video-dir <VIDEO-DIRETORY> \